 Some people are going to tell you that the people of Yisra'el did not speak Ibriy in the days when Yahushua was physically walking there, but don't you believe them.
 There are several examples in scripture that shows common usage of Ibriy in daily activities.
 For instance Sha'uwl (Paul) in Acts 21:40, 22:2, and Yahushua when talking to Sha'uwl on the road to Dammeseq (Damascus) in Acts 26:14 are good examples of the Ibriy language being used.

 They may tell you that Aramaic was the language of choice of that time.
 Even if that were true, the information above would still apply.
 Aramaic is a Semitic language that is very closely related to Ibriy and has the same lack of the "J" letter and sound.
-There were even some Kasdiy (Chaldean) words used by our Master and His apostles in the scripture.
+There were even some Kasdiy (Chaldean) words used by our Master and His delegates in the scripture.
 So if you are going to talk about people and places of scripture, call them by their correct names and titles.
 Beware of modern words, meanings, and names if they do not accurately reflect what was said or how it was said.